-Don't miss Tabla Beat Science at the Fillmore
+July.
+Also don't miss Tabla Beat Science at the Fillmore in June and a

-catch up with Bill recently.
-We chatted about his new releases, and what
+lucky to catch up with Bill We chatted about new releases, and what playing

 At the moment, I am in the middle of a record with Sly and Robbie from Jamaica.
 They're a rhythm section obviously, and it's using a lot of guest vocalists.
-I'm also doing a lot of remix stuff for Sony.
-One being a remix of all the electronic 80's period of Herbie Hancock.
+I've been in this on and off with them for a long time.
+Also, a lot of remix stuff for Sony.
+A remix of all the electronic 80's period of Herbie Hancock.
 There's also a new record, which just came out a little while ago, called Future to Future that we did.
-Also, some World music, an Ethiopian singer, GiGi; we just did an album on Palm Pictures.
+Some World music also, an Ethiopian singer, GiGi; we did an album on Palm Pictures.

 Is that a remix or an album?

-That's a full album but there's a remix coming also, a whole album remix of that album.
-Also I just did a record on Sony with Angelique Kidjo, an African singer from Benin.
+That's a full album and there's a remix coming also, a whole album remix of that album.
+Also I just did a record on Sony with ANGELIQUE KIDJO, an African singer from Benine(sp?).
 Jah Wobble and I did a record also on Palm Pictures and there's a double live record coming out of Tabla Beat Science, live in San Francisco, which is a double CD.

 Cool!
 Any others which may have come out already?